DominicMachado/DominicMachado.github.io/docs/latn-102-s22/assessment-latn102-s22.md

 ## Mastery Quizzes - 250 points
 &nbsp;
 We will have four mastery quizzes (50 points each for the first three; 100 for the fourth) that test you comprehensively on your knowledge of Latin vocabulary and morphology.
 The point of these quizzes is to give you an opportunity to show your mastery of some fundamental building blocks of the Latin language.
-Because the knowledge tested on these quizzes is essential to the course, you must score score of 90% or higher in order to receive graded credit for the quiz.
+Because the knowledge tested on these quizzes is essential to the course, you must score of 90% or higher in order to receive graded credit for the quiz.

 You will have the opportunity to retake mastery quizzes to earn a score of 90% or higher.
 In order to retake a quiz, you must email me and set up a date and time for me to administer the quiz retake.However, unlike last semester, all retakes must be taken within two weeks of when you get your graded mastery quiz back from me.